TrustTheVote-Project/VoteTrackerPlus/docs/pitch.md

 - allowing each voter to execute the official tally, anonymously inspect their ballot, and to inspect the public voter ID rolls

-- cryptographically recording the history of the election as it occurs in real time and distributing that data back to both the election officials and the voters
+- cryptographically recording the history of the election as it occurs in real time, prior to, during, and after election day

-With three effectively separate copies of the data, VOTES provides a never before realized compelling and transparent level of election accuracy and trustworthiness.